The Challenge of Offsets

 The first is cost containment vs. climate benefit.
 These are key objectives for different offset audiences, but they cannot be simultaneously maximixed.
 They have to be balanced.

 We’ve learned that when designing the market rules for an environmental commodity like carbon offsets, which can’t be seen or weighed or empirically observed in any way, it is critical to ensure that climate change mitigation interests have a dominant seat at the table.
 That has rarely been the case.

 The Expertise Bias

 A related variable is who brings the expertise to the table when offset rules are being developed.
 Many of the rule-makings relevant to carbon offsets have ended up being driven by, or at least heavily influenced by, organizations and individuals with major financial interests in the outcome.
 This raises serious questions with respect to the possible capture of the process.
-The last quote below is not specific to carbon offsets, but summarizes the situation well.

 The problem is aggravated by just how easy it easy for those working in the field of carbon offsets to convince themselves that what they are doing is good for climate change.
 Willful blindness is certainly not unique to carbon offsets, but offsets have proven to be particularly susceptible.